Beautyshah/M1_Application_Scientific-calculator/1_Requirements/readme.md

 appeared on the scene.
 Since then, the basic interface of standard handheld calculators hasn’t changed much.
 It was released for commercial sale in 1970, weighed 45 ounces and had ten numerical buttons from zero to nine.
-The display was capable of showing digits up to 12 decimal places. oday’s scientific calculators can perform a core set of calculations and functions.
+The display was capable of showing digits up to 12 decimal places.
+Today’s scientific calculators can perform a core set of calculations and functions.
 Different makes and models may also include extra features.

 ## 4W and 1H